 You could also use Twitter, Instagram, Facebook, StumbleUpon, Bloglovin’, Google+, LinkedIn.
 Just don’t overwhelm yourself – you don’t need to be on every form of social media!
 This is a mistake that I made when I first started blogging, and that’s why my profiles experienced such slow growth.

 Step 7: Get involved in Facebook groups.

 Facebook groups could be a real game-changer in terms of blogging.
 You can connect with other bloggers for support, collaborations, promotion, and more!
-I actually wrote a post about 7 awesome Facebook groups for bloggers.
+Here’s a helpful list of 20 Facebook groups for bloggers and entrepreneurs if you’re looking for some to join.
 I would totally join them right away.
 I wish I would’ve when I started blogging because they are amazing!